SNOBOL Pattern-Matching In Java

 I planned to offer this application via Java Web Start, as with the other software on this web-site.
 Unfortunately, it appears there is no way to launch an application coded as a Java Single-Frame Application (having string resource-bundles) via Java web Start.

 Nevertheless, I did prepare a sand-box version (that does not violate the sand-box security limitations within the code I wrote).
-Unfortunately, Java cannot assure you of that (as it can using Java Web Start), so you have to take my word for it.
+Unfortunately, Java cannot assure you of that (as it can using the JNLP file launcher), so you have to take my word for it.
 At least, it is a signed (by Laeramin LLC) JAR-file.

 Even in the Java sand-box version, there are several projects you can load and try out, including the test pattern used to test the application, and a pattern for matching Health Level 7 (HL7) messages.

 If you've followed the instructions on the Software page for obtaining Java, you can try out the application now.
 It will run the 'sand-box' (few privileges) version, so it can't access resources on your machine (resulting in buttons being grayed-out, and having to manually browse to obtain the help info), but you can check out much of the application's functionality.